fredhohman/fredhohman.github.io/_posts/projects/2014-07-30-mathematics-&-computational-science-reu.md

 Overflows in the ocean occur when dense water flows down a continental slope into less dense ambient water.
 These density driven plumes occur naturally in various locations in the global ocean, but it is important to study idealized and small-scale models which allow for stronger confidence and control of parameters.

-My group designed and built an experiment to mimic oceanic overflow while also configuring the [MIT General Circulation Model][mitgcm] on a linux computer cluster to parallel compute numerical simulations.
+My group designed and built an experiment to mimic oceanic overflow while also configuring the [MIT General Circulation Model][mitgcm] on a Linux computer cluster to parallel compute numerical simulations.
 We then directly compared our experimental data with our numerical simulations using MATLAB for pre- and post-processing visualization.

 <figure>
   <a href="{{ site.url }}/assets/reu_poster.pdf">